Do You Really Need Wall Anchors? A Structural Engineer Explains Basement Wall Repairs

 Misdiagnosed Cracks

 One common reason for the unnecessary installation of wall anchors is misdiagnosed cracks.
-We have seen few incidents where the foundation repair salesman misdiagnosed the problem and end up selling the client either an unnecessary product or the wrong product.
+We have seen several instances where a foundation repair salesperson misdiagnosed the problem and sold the homeowner either an unnecessary product or the wrong solution.

 Lack of Structural Significance